bpython/bpython/doc/sphinx/source/configuration-options.rst

 fill_terminal
 ^^^^^^^^^^^^^
-Default: True
+Default: False

-Whether bpython should take up the whole terminal, and always display a status bar at the bottom.
+Whether bpython should clear the screen on start, and always display a status bar at the bottom.

 list_above
 ^^^^^^^^^^